 Before choking up, John told us he “appreciates the country we live in and the blessings we receive each day,” adding, “We’ve got so much to be thankful for.”

-Interview and Blog contribution from Hire Heroes USA’s Johnathan Severs and Yesenia Craft, both from our North Carolina office.
-Johnathan is our North Carolina Area Manager and a U.S. Army veteran.
-Yesenia is a Veteran Transition Specialist and U.S. Marine Corps veteran.
+Interview and Blog contribution from Hire Heroes USA’s Johnathan Severs and Yesenia Craft.
+Johnathan is a U.S. Army veteran.
+Yesenia is a U.S. Marine Corps veteran.